 DOP Merit System

-There are two classification plans established and administered by the Division of Personnel (DOP): classified and classified-exempt.
-Classified services are those positions covered under the DOP merit system standards.
-Classified-exempt positions are those that are classified by the DOP but are not covered under the DOP merit system standards.
+There are primarily two (2) types of service in agencies covered by the Division of Personnel (DOP): classified service and classified-exempt service.
+Classified service includes those positions administered under the DOP merit system standards.
+Classified-exempt service includes those positions categorized by the DOP by job title, knowledge, skill, abilities, experience, or description, but are NOT covered by the DOP merit system standards.

 The following chart details the types of positions and benefits or regulations applicable to each.